bersling/tsmean-amp/app/pages/articles/angular/reusing-components-from-lazy-loaded-angular-modules.md

 So what can you do to solve this problem?

 It is not **directly** possible to reuse components from lazy loaded modules that are used with `RouterModule.forChild(routes)`.
-However, there are ways to achieve this reusability.
+By simply moving those components to another module which is not directly used for routing you can solve the problem.
+Here are two flavours of how to structure this.

 ## Option 1: SharedModule